 MTV was a huge part of growing up for me, both through childhood and adolescence.
 In its early years (1981-85), my older sister and her friends would sit and stare at it for hours.
 It was a time for them to socialize, yes, but often they just watched, sometimes offering a little pre-Beavis & Butthead commentary.
 Occasionally, grade-school Holy Bee would join them as a welcome guest.
 Other times I had to sneak down after dark and hide behind the couch, half-listening as they talked about incomprehensible high school things, and watching images of Van Halen, Madonna, Lionel Richie, The Thompson Twins, The Eurythmics, and many others unspooling before my eyes as I peeked out through the crack between the couch and the wall.
-(I’m pretty sure they knew I was there now.)
+(Looking back, I’m pretty sure they knew I was there, but ignored me.)

 Then, when my sister went off to college and my family moved to a rural area with no cable — no more MTV.
 As a result, there’s a noticeable gap in my knowledge of music and pop culture from 1986 through the first half of 1989.
 When people bring up the likes of Rick Astley or Frankie Goes To Hollywood (as they often do), I go a little blank.
 I wasn’t missing much, though.
 Evidently, ’86 to ’89 was hair metal’s time to shine, and the two biggest VJs were the absolutely odious Downtown Julie Brown and the pompous blowhard Adam Curry.
 (Want a quote from Curry straight from the book?
 “I called MTV ‘The Big M…’ I thought that was genius of me.”
 He’s serious.
 It’s on page 375.)